ManolisPapa/GitLabAssignment/README.md

    - Your boss decided that the rainbow theme is not very nice and wants to change the keybinds for the 3rd Easter egg.
    - This is an important change, so do it on a different branch.
      - Create a branch named `thirdEasterEgg` and start making changes.
-     - The rainbow theme should be a top-to-bottom gradient without the line splits.
+     - The rainbow theme should be a left-to-right gradient without the line splits.
      - The keybind should be the cheat code for Mega Jump in GTA San Andreas (look it up).
      - Make two commits (one for each change), but **don’t merge yet**.